Table of Contents

 - They are not suitable for small apartments.

-If you prefer the Dachshund side of the mix, check out other adorable mix breeds of the Sausage Dog.
+If you are a Shiba Inu admirer, take a look at Corgi and Shiba Inu mix, maybe you will fall in love.
+In case you prefer the Dachshund mixes, check out other adorable mix breeds of the Sausage Dog.
 It’s difficult to decide which one is the cutest.

 When you find the pooch that you like, hit the local shelter and adopt them.
 You wouldn’t believe what precious gems are waiting to get a loving family.
 Here are some of the best dog breeds to adopt.
 Give it a go—it’s way more rewarding than buying.

 - MASTERSON, MATTHEW.
 SHIBA INU BIBLE AND SHIBA INUS: Your Perfect Shiba Inu Guide Shiba Inu, Shiba Inus, Shiba Inu… Puppies, Shiba Inu Breeders, Shiba Inu Care, Shiba.
 DYM WORLDWIDE PUBLISHERS, 2020.

 - Seymour, Alex.
 Dachshunds: Choosing, Caring for, Grooming, Health, Training, and Understanding Your Standard or Miniature Dachshund Dog.
 CWP Publishing, 2016.

 - Arata, Sayaka, et al. “Microsatellite Loci Analysis for Individual Identification in Shiba Inu.”
 Journal of Veterinary Medical Science, vol. 78, no. 3, 2016, pp. 439–441., doi:10.1292/jvms.15-0579.